clinical-meteor/fhir-starter/README.md

 ## Theming

-Material-FHIR-UI components require a theme to be provided.
+fhir-starter components require a theme to be provided.
 The quickest way to get up and running is by using the `MuiThemeProvider` to inject the theme into your application context.
 Following that, you can to use any of the components as demonstrated in the documentation.
 Here is a quick example to get you started:

 ```jsx
 import React from 'react';